 As a winter day-drinking spot, Royal Palms Shuffleboard Club has a lot going for it.
 They have 10 shuffleboard courts that you can rent by the hour, there’s a station where you can rent board games, and there are plenty of places to sit.
 They also have two bars.
 And all of that makes it pretty ideal for big groups.
-(The space is huge.)
-This tropical-themed bar is essentially an indoor pool party without a pool, and you could probably pass out in a corner and not get found for several hours.
+This is essentially an indoor pool party without a pool, and you could probably pass out in a corner and not get found for several hours.

 This isn’t where you end your night, but it’s a good place to drink when it’s too early to stop being able to pronounce your full name.
 Bleecker Street tends to be either fratty or touristy, but this place isn’t really either.
 Stop by and have a beer.
 They have a good selection, and there are enough windows that you might catch a little vitamin D before the sun sets.

-There aren’t that many good places to sit down and grab a beer on the Upper East Side.
-There are lots of pubs, sure, but there aren’t many you can hang out in for more than a drink or two before things get weird.
+There are lots of pubs on the Upper East Side, but there aren’t many you can hang out in for more than a drink or two before things get weird.
 And that’s why The Jeffrey draws a crowd.
-Yes, it gets busy, but you can snag a big table in the rear when the backyard is too frigid.
+It gets busy, but you can snag a big table in the rear when the backyard is too frigid.

 The Wayland gets plenty of light, so you won’t have to worry about feeling like a vampire here.
 It’s also nice and charming on the inside, so you won’t have to worry about feeling like a barfly.
 You will be a barfly of course, but at least you’ll be one with good taste.
 The Wayland is one of our favorite bars of all time, they have great cocktails, and, also, good luck finding a seat.
 This place gets busy.
 But we have faith in you.

-Sisters is a little precious.
-We know this.
-It feels sort of like a doll house for a doll that went to Wesleyan and double majored in Art History and Romance Studies.
+Sisters feels sort of like a dollhouse for a doll that went to Wesleyan and double majored in Art History and Romance Studies.
 But isn’t that what you want when you’re day drinking?
 If you just answered yes in your head, read on.
 Sisters opens at 8am every day, and lunch starts at 11:30.
 They don’t serve all their cocktails in the daytime, but you should be able to get something like a bloody Mary or a glass of wine.
 This place is a cross between a restaurant and a bar, it’s big and bright, and the whole setup is very relaxing.

 The Rookery isn’t the best bar in Bushwick, but it also isn’t the worst.
 Mostly this place is just good for group hangs, late-night eats, and day drinking.
 They’re open for lunch (or brunch) every day, and there’s plenty of room inside.
 This place is also cleaner than your average bar, and it doesn’t smell like someone’s trying to mask the smell of vomit with a copious amount of bleach.

 This place lacks sex appeal, so we wouldn’t send you here for a date night.
 If you need a quiet drink with a friend, however, it’s perfect.
 Eastwood is a cleaner and brighter alternative to the many dives of the LES, and they have a good selection of Middle-Eastern pub food.
-Yes, they're beer and wine only - but that’s a good thing.
+They’re beer and wine only - but that’s not a bad thing.
 You shouldn’t shoot tequila before banks close.
 Unless you’re on vacation or you really want to.